gnthibault/RemoteObservatory/README.md

 Urgent: Fix the LocaHorizonCOnstraint class that is horribly bad
-Urgent: also fix the bad radius value inside solve_info in image.py, that goes with the previous task Urgent fix the max_pointing_error in pointing. and of course the uderlying coordinates problem as well
+Urgent: also fix the bad radius value inside solve_info in image.py, that goes with the previous task Urgent fix the max_pointing_error in pointing. and of course the uderlying coordinates problem as well L292 in StateMachine, find a better way to signal the issue when transitionning

 ## How to launch the full stuff
 PYTHONPATH=. python ./apps/launch_remote_observatory.py